 - Anti-Climax: Gunpowder Jackson and Zantrok meet again after several arcs of build-up in Strip #278.
 Zantrok apologizes for embarrassing Gunpowder earlier.
 They both decide to let it go and move on with their lives.

 - Awesome, but Impractical: The Green Grocer's spaceship, which only goes to the Moon.
 Not to the Moon and back, just to the Moon.

-- Beyond the Impossible: Sid somehow managed to get elected Czar of Geography City, which is both an unelected position and one he made up.
+- Beyond the Impossible: Stephen somehow managed to get elected Czar of Geography City, which is both an unelected position and one he made up.

-- Blue and Orange Morality: Sid and Stephen's morality is a strange example of this, in that the blueness and ornateness comes pretty much exclusively from one notion: buying groceries is the ultimate evil.
+- Sid and Stephen's morality is a strange example of this, in that the weirdness comes pretty much exclusively from one notion: buying groceries is the ultimate evil.
 Anything short of murder can be justified in their minds if it means that someone else will buy groceries for them, from demon-summoning to declaring yourself Czar and arresting random people.